Xenonesis/DocMagic/README.md

 ## ❓ Frequently Asked Questions

 Got questions?
-Check out our comprehensive [FAQ](./FAQ.md) for answers to common questions about using and contributing to DocMagic.
+Check out our comprehensive [FAQ](./FAQ.md) for answers to common questions about using and contributing to docverse.

 ## 📞 **Support & Contact**